ios-bazel-users/ios-bazel-users/DebuggableRemoteSwift.md

 Globally disabling debugging options makes those `.swiftmodule`s usable on any machine.
 Locally enabling debugging options for one module provides lldb with enough info to make debugging work.

+An lldb bug has been filed here: https://bugs.swift.org/browse/SR-11485

 ### Disable Debugging Options Globally

 To globally disable debugging options, use the `swift.cacheable_swiftmodules` feature in rules_swift.
 For example, your `.bazelrc` could look like this:

 ```
 build --features=swift.cacheable_swiftmodules
 ```

+What this does is ensure all modules are built explicitly with `-no-serialize-debugging-options`.
+It has to be explicit because `swiftc` enables `-serialize-debugging-options` in some cases.

 ### Add Debug Build Config